r3c/creep/README.md

 definition files from deployments.
 You shouldn't need to change this behavior, but you may do so by adding explicit modifiers matching them.

-Like for environment configuration you can also specify definition configuration as a JSON string instead of file using `-d` command line option:
+You can also specify definition configuration as a JSON string instead of file using `-d` command line option:

 	creep -d '{"tracker": "hash"}'